outware/Scenarios/README.md

 github "outware/Scenarios"
 ```

-Then run `carthage update`, and integrate `Scenarios.framework` and `Quick.framework` into your test bundle.
+Then run `carthage update`, and integrate `Scenarios.framework`, `Regex.framework` and `Quick.framework` into your test bundle.
 You can find a handy guide for this [in the Carthage README][Integration Guide].

 [Carthage]: https://github.com/Carthage/Carthage
 [Integration Guide]: https://github.com/Carthage/Carthage#adding-frameworks-to-unit-tests-or-a-framework